woenel/itexmo/README.md

 * "11" = Recipient's number is blocked temporarily due to HARD sending (after 3 retries of sending and message still failed to send) and the message was ignored.
 Try again after an hour.
 * "12" = Invalid request.
 You can't set message priorities on non corporate apicodes.
 * "13" = Invalid or Not Registered Custom Sender ID.
-* "0" = Success!
-Message is now on queue and will be sent soon.